(a.k.a. Northern Tradition)

 Mahayana Buddhism is sometimes called Northern Buddhism.
 It is mainly

-followed by monks and nuns, and is largely found throughout China, Japan, Korea,
+followed by monks and nuns, and is mainly found throughout China, Japan, Korea,

 Mongolia, Nepal, Russia, Tibet, and Vietnam.